rackerlabs/genestack/README.md

 # Overview

-Evaluating Kubespray in an environment.
+Evaluating Kubespray in an environment for OpenStack.
 Deployment will include the following

 * Kubernetes
 * K-Dashboard